s-t-e-f-a-n/BillCollector/README.md

 Scheduled, for instance, bi-monthly, your server's cron daemon runs the BillCollector docker container which exposes a download folder to the server's file system.
 The docker container integrates Chrome and Chromedriver to interact with the service provider's online portal.

-For each container run, BillCollector walks through a configuration file with the `List of Services`, gets the secret login data from Vaultwarden via the Bitwarden API, accesses the web service via the configured Selenium scripts, and downloads the documents.
+For each container run, BillCollector scripts the `List of Services`, gets the secret login data from Vaultwarden via the Bitwarden API, accesses the web service via the configured Selenium recipes, and downloads the documents.

-With a document-processing document management system (DMS) such as Paperless ngx in place, the downloaded file is forwarded directly to the DMS, where it is automatically analyzed, tagged, and sorted.
+With a document-processing document management system (DMS) such as Paperless ngx in place, the downloaded file is consumed, automatically analyzed, tagged, and sorted.

 ## Contributing